LOKI-FACED CERATOPS

 - 2 min read

-Paleontologist Mark Loewen just dropped a presentation on a never-before seen species of ceratopsian, discovered on the Alberta-Montana border.
-Around 78 million years ago, long before triceratops, Lokiceratops rangiformis lumbered across what is now the semi-arid grasslands of western North America but in its time, during the Cretaceous, was the swampy jungle of the island continent of Laramidia.
+Paleontologist Mark Loewen just dropped a presentation on this new species of ceratopsian, discovered on the Alberta-Montana border.
+Around 78 million years ago, long before triceratops, Lokiceratops rangiformis lumbered across what is now the semi-arid grasslands of western North America but what was in its time, during the Cretaceous, the swampy jungle of the island continent of Laramidia.

-Along with its parrot-like beak and the large bony frill atop its head, like most other ceratopsians, the newly discovered dino has two large, paddle-like horns (something like squashed rams horns) on the edge of its frills and several asymmetrical spikes around the middle of the frill.
-Along the sides of its frill, there was additional nub-like ornamentation.
-It also lacked nose horns, which was common among its evolutionary relatives.
+Along with its parrot-like beak and the large bony frill atop its head, like most other ceratopsians, the newly discovered dino has two large, paddle-like horns (something like squashed rams horns) on the edge of its frill and several asymmetrical spikes around the middle of the frill.
+Along the sides of its frill are these additional nub-like ornamentations.
+Wild.
+It also lacks nose horns common among its evolutionary relatives.

 The name reflects those unique elements of the organism's physiology.
 Lokiceraptops means “Loki’s horned face,” making reference to the Norse god of mischief, and rangiformis means “formed like a caribou,” referencing the creature's asymmetrical frill paddles, which are similar to the mismatched antlers of a caribou or reindeer.
 Love it!